4zzi/VNamer/README.md

 - Look for variables and parameters with junk names
 - Study what is assigned to those variables to make up a name, study the entire function that uses those parameter to decide a name
-Inspired by Oracle's AI renamer

-uses Ollama and Qwen2.5b-coder:7b because nobody is spending money on AI for this
+Inspired by Oracle's AI renamer, uses Ollama and Qwen2.5b-coder:7b because nobody is spending money on AI for this

 this uses master prompting and the AI goes through 3 stages of self correction to prevent AI hallucinating and give you the best result